lioia/soa/docs/specs.md

 - the program path-name that is currently attempting the open
 - a cryptographic hash of the program file content

-The the computation of the cryptographic hash and the writing of the above tuple should be carried in deferred work.
+The computation of the cryptographic hash and the writing of the above tuple should be carried in deferred work.